 Most every one lives within a budget.
 Yet somehow we manage to pay for all the things we want to do (hopefully).
 The U.S. Department of Labor collects data on consumer expenses and publishes the data for others to use.
-The data was use by the New York Times in May 2003 to support the headline "New York Pays for the Steak, Boston the Cigar".
+The data was used by the New York Times in May 2003 to support the headline "New York Pays for the Steak, Boston the Cigar".
 We'll look at some of this data in a bit, but first, let's get honest and answer some questions about ourselves tracking the data presented in the cx dataset.
 Only answer those you feel comfortable answering.

-?
+- ?
 1. What are your yearly expenses on alcohol?
 How do you calculate this?
-For example, did you estimate a monthly average and multiply by 12?

-- ?
-2. What are your yearly expenses on apparel - 3.
-What are your yearly expenses on shoes? - 4.
-What are your yearly expenses on entertainment? - ?
-5. What are your yearly expenses on food? - ?
-6. What are your yearly expenses on housing? - 7.
-What are your yearly expenses on transportation? - ?
-8. What are your yearly expenses on phone services? - ?
-9. What are your yearly expenses on utilities?
+For example, did you estimate a monthly average and multiply by 12? - ?
+2. What are your yearly expenses on entertainment? - ?
+3. What are your yearly expenses on food? - ?
+4. What are your yearly expenses on housing? - ?
+5. What are your yearly expenses on transportation? - ?
+6. What are your yearly expenses on phone services?